mayooueidat-uva/soccermon-data-and-sources/README.md

 Everything else is downloaded as a PDF.

-The article title given in the table in HW7 matches the file name or the label I put on the link.
+The article title given in the table in HW7 matches the file name (for PDFs) or my brief description (for URLs).